Manage your own success

 Lead your team to the next level

 This degree prepares you for leadership roles in both public and private sector organizations.
 Our students are professionals who challenge themselves to become stronger leaders ready to make the big decisions.
-Dive deep into one of ten specializations that allow you to tailor your degree or customize the program to fit your needs.
+Dive deep into one of four specializations that allow you to tailor your degree or customize the program to fit your needs.

 In our MS Management and Organization program, you’ll understand how to manage interpersonal dynamics, effectively design organizations, and manage human resources and lead change.
 A career-focused group, our students are looking to take a leadership role in their organizations to drive change.

 Unlike an MBA which covers a number of different business functions, such as accounting and finance, this degree specializes in the human and organizational aspects of business.
 You'll dive deeper into topics such as organizational change, leadership, and strategy.

 No matter if you’re taking lectures on campus or participating online, you’ll be taught by a mix of expert faculty who do high-quality research and have extensive work experience in diverse organizations.
 CU Denver management faculty have consistently published in top journals for their research.